 Cause: Dusty Furnace

-If your furnace smells like burning, it’s probably occurring when you turn on your furnace for the first time in the fall.
-Like anything else in your house, your furnace gets dusty over time.
-This dust burns off when you turn on the heat, resulting in the burning dust smell from your furnace.
+If your furnace smells like burning, it’s likely occurring when you turn on your furnace for the first time in the fall.
+Like anything else in your house, your furnace accumulates dust over time.
+This dust burns up when you turn on the heat, resulting in the burning dust smell from your furnace.

 2. Furnace Smells Like Burning Plastic

 If your furnace smells like burning plastic or burning rubber, it might have an electrical problem.
 This smell of burning can be caused by melting plastic wire casing, which is a safety hazard.
 If you’re experiencing a melted plastic smell, turn off your heating system right away and call us at for furnace repair.

 An electrical burning smell could also mean your furnace motor is overheated or the heat exchanger is cracked.
 The heat exchanger safely gets rid of carbon monoxide that’s naturally created during the combustion process.

 If it cracks, carbon monoxide can seep into your house.
 This invisible gas is fatal in large doses.
 So, it’s important to have an HVAC professional do annual furnace maintenance and have working carbon monoxide detectors.